-The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:

 Financial Stage 1 Stage 2 Stage 3

-Instrument

-Classification
+Instrument Stag ge 1 Stage 2 Stage 3

-Basic Indicator Additional Basic Indicator Additional Indicator Basic Indicator Additional Indicator (Qualitative
+Classification Basic Indicator Additional Basic Indicator Additional Indicator Basic Indicator A 11'4' 1 I - 1' 4 (O1'4-4'

+Indicator Additional Indicator (Qualitative

-(Quantitative Indicator (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)
+(Quantitative (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)

-Criteria) (Qualitative Criteria)
+Criteria) (Qualitative Criteria) Criteria)

-Criteria)

 Financial There is no Past Scope of risks

-Instruments dues accepted

-Low Credit Risk
+Instruments Low Credit Risk dues accepted

-Financial Delay within 30 If the borrower is on the
+Financial D-1 If the borrower is on the

+Delay within 30

 instruments have days from the due checklist and / or the

 significant increase date of contractual financial instrument you

 in credit risk installments experience one or more of the

-:following events
+following events:

-Significant increase in the -
+-Significant increase in the

 interest rate on the financial

-asset as a result of increased
+asset as a result of increased credit risk.

-.credit risk

-Significant negative -
+-Significant negative

-changes in the activity or

-financial or economic
+changes in the activity or financial or economic

 conditions in which the

-.borrower operates

-.Request rescheduling -

-Significant negative -
+borrower operates.

+-Request rescheduling.

-changes in actual or expected
+-Significant negative changes in actual or expected

 operating results or cash

-.flows
+flows.

-Negative future economic -
+-Negative future economic

 changes that affect the

-.borrower's future cash flows
+borrower's future cash flows.

 - Early signs of cash flow /

 liquidity problems such as

 delays in service of creditors

 / business loans.

+1 1 1 / Justificas Touris.